Want to Be More Influential? It’s Not Your Style.

 One of the most interesting and useful aspects of learning and activating emotional triggers for the purpose of influence and persuasion is that they tend to cut through more intricate or complex approaches; those offered by, say, behavioral or sociological observation.
 The neurological mechanisms of the human brain are not subject to external constructs like cultural cues or personality styles.

 One of our consultants tells the story of a senior sales vice president at a large and well-known corporation who had invested in an elaborate and costly process of customer segmentation as a way to improve selling performance.
-I wish I could report that our consultant didn’t have to heart to tell him that from a customer persuasion standpoint, the effort and expense was a waste.
+I wish I could report that our consultant didn’t have to the heart to tell him that from a customer persuasion standpoint, the effort and expense was a waste.
 But he told him.
 We didn’t get the account.

 The research reported by Chris Musselwhite and Tammie Plouffe in a Harvard Business Review article on “Influencing Styles” is an example of how, without a central neurological framework to use as a reliable driver for what actually works in persuading others, we are relegated to interesting but ultimately vague classifications.

-These categories are behavioral, not neurological – useful, perhaps, in determining what our “go-to” approaches might be, assuming we lack any real knowledge or insight into the science of emotional triggers:
+A style of influence can be categorized as behavioral, not neurological – useful, perhaps, in determining what our “go-to” approaches might be, assuming we lack any real knowledge or insight into the science of emotional triggers:

 - Asserting: Do you rely on your personal confidence, rules, law, and authority to influence others?
 Do you insist that your ideas are heard and considered, even when others disagree?
 Do you challenge the ideas of others when they don’t agree with yours?
 Do you debate with or pressure others to get them to see your point of view?